-Krüger, S. & Noiray, A. (first review).
+Krüger, S. & Noiray, A. (in revision).
 Developmental differences in perceptual anticipation underlie different sensitivities to coarticulatory dynamics.
+Journal of Child language.

-Rebernik, T., Jacobi, J., Jonkers, R., Noiray, A., & Wieling, M. (in revision).
+Rebernik, T., Jacobi, J., Jonkers, R., Noiray, A., & Wieling, M. (at production stage).
 Reviewing 30 years of electromagnetic articulography: some suggestions for improved experimental approaches.
+Laboratory Phonology.

 Offrede, T., Jacobi, J., Rebernik, T., de Jong, L., Keulen, S., Veenstra, P., & Noiray, A., & Wieling, M., (2020).
 The impact of alcohol on L1 versus L2.
 Language and Speech.

 Rubertus, E., & Noiray, A. (2020).
 Vocalic activation width decreases across childhood: evidence from carryover coarticulation.
-Laboratory Phonology.
+Laboratory Phonology, 11(7).
+DOI

 Noiray, A., Wieling, M., Abakarova, D., Rubertus,E., & Tiede, M. (2019).
 Back from the future: nonlinear anticipation in adults and children´s speech.
 Journal of Speech, Language, and Hearing Research, 62(8S), 3033–3054.
 Pre-final version here.